-In-candidacy tuition reduction: When non-resident students advance to candidacy, they receive a reduction in tuition fees.
-They receive this reduction in fees until the total time of their enrollment exceeds twenty quarters.
+In-candidacy tuition reduction: When non-resident students advance to candidacy, they receive a reduction in tuition fees for the following nine consecutive quarters.

 Most full-time graduate students hold 50% teaching assistantships.
 Students who hold a teaching assistantship or readership at 25% time receive a partial fee waiver and health insurance.

 The Department considers apprentice teaching an integral part of professional training for a Ph.D. degree in Literature.
 Every doctoral student is required to be a 50% teaching assistant for at least three academic quarters.
 Duties of a teaching assistant include attending the lectures for the course, reading and grading papers and examinations, meeting with the supervising professor to discuss the progress of the course, and conducting either class or discussion sections.